-Grade Level: .9, 10, 11, 12
+Grade Level: 9, 10, 11, 12

-Duration/Credit:
+Duration/Credit: 2 semesters/1 credit

-Recommended Preparation: None
+Recommended Preparation: French 1, for Islander Middle School students: 5 trimesters French 1 in

+grades 7-8

-Graduation Content Requirement: .World Language
+Graduation Content Requirement: World Language

 Fees: None

-Course Description: The focus of French 1 is to provide you with a solid foundation of French vocabulary, grammar, and culture.
-You will use the textbook Bon Voyage, Level 1 and all accompanying materials.
-You will be provided opportunities to develop all four basic skills of language learning: listening, speaking, reading, and writing.
+Course Description: The focus of French 2 is to provide you with a solid proficiency foundation in reading, writing, speaking and listening in French.
+By the end of French two, the expectation is that you will have reached the Intermediate Mid proficiency level.
+(ACTFL guidelines) In addition, culture of the francophone world is emphasized.
+You will use the textbook T'es branché, Level 1 and 2 and all accompanying materials.
 Class emphasis will be on communication, and you will be expected to be an active participant in class.
-In addition, French culture and the cultures of other Francophone countries will be introduced through projects, reading, and videos.